oliver-nowak/website_2021/content/blog/reel/index.md

 title: re:elapses
 date: "2022-12-07"
 thumbnail: ./reel.png
-description: An exploration of the liminal space between the still-image and the motion-picture.
-Not quite a screen-saver, not quite a single-channel video, not quite a still-image -- these pieces exist on the fringe of the digital medium as evidence of its plasticity.
+description: moving images
 ---

+_An exploration of the liminal space between the still-image and the motion-picture.
+Not quite a screen-saver, not quite a single-channel video, not quite a still-image -- these pieces exist on the fringe of the digital medium as evidence of its plasticity._

+That's the pretentious explanation.

+But, really, I was mainly interested in creating cool dynamic photographs that _moved_.
+I was looking for a way to combine video practice with traditional photographic processing in order to create something new.

+I always imagined the final form of these pieces on thin bezel 30 x 40 inch flat screens so that the subject was in scale with the viewer.

+These were made in 2007.

+I'm pretty sure the old guy on the bench was dead when I found him in a park in Midtown Manhattan.

 <div style="text-align: center">
 <video id='_video_container' width='460' height='380' controls autoplay loop>>